-Mary T. of Charlotte, North Carolina, always wanted a daughter, so she consulted a gender-focused ovulation calculator and calendar while trying to get pregnant.
+Mary T. of Charlotte, North Carolina, always wanted a daughter, so her top priority when TTC: how to conceive a girl.
+She consulted a gender-focused ovulation calculator and calendar while trying to get pregnant.
 After following the specific guidelines, Mary got her wish and conceived a baby girl.
 Three years later, when she and her husband were ready for their second baby, Mary followed all the same steps.
 “I really wanted another little girl because I always wanted a sister,” she says.
 “Sure enough, I had another little girl!”

 Although there have been no scientific studies to prove that natural gender selection methods actually work, there’s plenty of anecdotal evidence to support them.
 In the book How to Choose The Sex of Your Baby, Landrum Shettles, MD, a biologist and early pioneer of in-vitro fertilization, offers tips on how to conceive a girl.
 His suggestions are based on the fact that sperm composed of a Y chromosome (male) are faster but more fragile than sperm composed of an X chromosome (female); he also considered how a woman’s vaginal environment affects the two different types of sperm.